MMMOS: Multi-domain Multi-axis Audio Quality Assessment: Related work

 Previous works often treat speech, music, and environmental sound as different domains for audio quality prediction.
 For speech audios, Quality-Net \cite{quality_net} and MOSNet \cite{mos_net} treated the Mean Opinion Scores (MOS) as a single regression target.
 Later, NISQA \cite{nisqa} and DNSMOS \cite{dnsmos} are learned to predict not only overall speech quality but also orthogonal metrics to give more interpretability.
 For music, previous works evaluate the audio quality of compressed music \cite{kasperuk2024non} or music heard through hearing aids \cite{haaqi}.

 For general audio, a GRU-based approach \cite{9664370} is first proposed to evaluate a single subjective quality score across speech, music, and environmental sounds.
-Meta’s Audiobox Aesthetics trains a multi-faceted assessment model of any audio clip across four dimensions using the WavLM \cite{wavlm} encoder, and calibrates the scores to be comparable for speech, music, and general audio.
-However, these works do not leverage the large-scale pretrained audio encoders from different domains.
+Audiobox Aesthetics trains a multi-faceted assessment model of audio clips across four dimensions using the WavLM \cite{wavlm} encoder, and calibrates the scores to be comparable for speech, music, and general audio.
+However, these works don't leverage the large-scale pretrained encoders from different domains.

 Some recent studies aim to learn a single audio representation that spans multiple domains.
 Wu et al. \cite{wu2022efficacy} proposed concatenating latent features from speech and pitch encoders to create a “holistic” embedding.
 Ritter-Gutierrez et al. \cite{distil_merge, permutation_merge} explore model-merging techniques to fuse speech and music encoders.
-While these methods improve general‐purpose audio representations, they have not been applied to perceptual quality assessment.
+While these methods improve general‐purpose audio representations, they havn't been applied to perceptual quality assessment.